apache/spark/docs/configuration.md

   <td><code>spark.eventLog.dir</code></td>
   <td>file:///tmp/spark-events</td>
   <td>
-    Base directory in which spark events are logged, if <code>spark.eventLog.enabled</code> is true.
+    Base directory in which Spark events are logged, if <code>spark.eventLog.enabled</code> is true.
     Within this base directory, Spark creates a sub-directory for each application, and logs the events specific to the application in this directory.
   </td>